jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 The ``activate()`` method is used to specify which worksheet is initially visible in a multi-sheet workbook::

     worksheet1 = workbook.add_worksheet('To')
     worksheet2 = workbook.add_worksheet('the')
     worksheet3 = workbook.add_worksheet('wind')

     worksheet3.activate()

-This is similar to the Excel VBA activate method.
 More than one worksheet can be selected via the ``select()`` method, see below, however only one worksheet can be active.

 The default active worksheet is the first worksheet.